jelix/JelixDatabase/README.md

 Lightweight PHP abstraction layer to access and query SQL databases.

-It supports Mysql 5.6+, Postgresql 9.6+, Sqlite 3, SQLServer 2012+.
+It supports Mysql 5.6+, Postgresql 9.6+, Sqlite 3.

-Support of OCI is coming.
+It supports partially (Schema API not fully implemented) SQLServer 2012+ and OCI.

-This library has been extracted from the [Jelix](https://jelix.org) framework 1.7, and has been modernized.
+This library has been extracted from the [Jelix](https://jelix.org) framework 1.7, and has been modernized a bit.

-The extraction is a work in progress.
-Schema introspection and support of OCI and Sql server are coming.

 The API of connectors and resultset are almost the same as PDO.